-Sport Towards Employment Possibilities for youth migrants and refugees
+Sport Towards employment insertion for youth migrants and refugees

 To address the challenges facing migrant and refugee youth in Europe, Barça Foundation teamed up with four other organizations: Danish Refugee Council, Organization Earth, European Football for Development Network, and Cooperativa Prospettiva.
 Together, we are delivering a pan-European project supported by ERASMUS+ Collaborative Partnerships entitled “Sport Towards Employment Possibilities for youth migrants and refugees'' (STEP4Youth).

 The key actions of the STEP4Youth project are:

 - Mapping of good practices on using sport to promote social inclusion of refugees and migrants in Europe.

 - Development of a new sports-based employability methodology designed for refugee and migrant youth at risk of social exclusion.

 - Training of educators / coaches across Europe in the new methodology.